 - Multi-beam bathymetric survey – Every six years, a survey is conducted to document the ocean outfall position, condition of the ballast material, and configuration of the area surrounding the outfall.
 The initial survey, conducted in 2015, utilized a multi-beam echo sounder sonar system to produce a bathymetric chart covering the ocean outfall and 100 feet to either side.
 This will serve as a baseline for comparison to future surveys to determine if the ballast pile is changing over time or if more areas of the pipeline have become exposed.

-Watch the following video to learn more about internal and external inspections of the outfall.
+Watch the following video to learn more about external inspections of the outfall.